Join Us for Your next Round of Hog Hunts

-Hog Hunting South Carolina is available at the Cedar Knoll Hunting Lodge on a year-round basis and provides the hunter with a challenging experience that will be remembered well after the hunt.
-According to a recent article, wild boar / wild hogs in the Savannah River drainage, those found at Cedar Knoll Hunting Lodge South Carolina, date back to the mid-1500’s.
-They are truly wild and are not modern feral farm hogs that have been released into the area for hog hunting South Carolina purposes.
-However, there is evidence that there has been cross breeding with wild Russian boar that were released on a neighboring 22,800-acre plantation in 1984, which adds to the ferocity as well as the size of the “colonial feral hogs”.
-Come visit the South Carolina Low Country and pursue wild boar / wild hogs in our beautiful South Carolina lowlands and uplands near the Savannah River.
+South Carolina Hog hunting is permitted on a year-round basis and the Cedar Knoll Hunting Lodge provides the hunter with a challenging experience that will be remembered well after the hunt.
+According to a recent article, wild boar and wild hogs in the Savannah River drainage date back to the mid-1500s.
+They are truly wild and are not modern feral farm hogs that have been released into the area for hunting purposes.
+However, there is evidence that there has been cross breeding with wild Russian boar that were released on a neighboring 22,800-acre plantation in 1984, which adds to the ferocity as well as the size of the “colonial feral hogs.”
+Come visit the South Carolina Low Country and pursue wild boar and wild hogs in our beautiful South Carolina lowlands and uplands near the Savannah River.

-Further, Cedar Knoll Hunting Lodge insures the success of their clients by targeting only the prime hunting times with a "eleven-day rest periods" between SC hog hunts in order to provide the highest opportunity for success.
-These rest periods" help to maintain high visibility and success rates that exceed 100%.
-Specifically, hunter success rates have typically exceeded 150% on three-day hog hunts over the last several years, largely because of the eleven-day rest period scheduled between hunts from January to July.
+Furthermore, Cedar Knoll Hunting Lodge ensures the success of their clients by targeting only the prime hunting times with 11-day rest periods between hog hunts in order to provide the highest opportunity for success.
+These rest periods help to maintain high visibility and success rates that exceed 100%.
+Specifically, hunter success rates have typically exceeded 150% on three-day hog hunts since 2000, largely because of the 11-day rest period scheduled between hunts from January to July.

-As an overall result, guests at the Cedar Knoll Hunting Lodge can be confident that they are hunting in a game-rich environment where the opportunity for success is the highest and a boar / hog could step out at any moment.
+As an overall result, guests hunting in South Carolina at the Cedar Knoll Hunting Lodge can be confident that they are hunting in a game-rich environment where the opportunity for success is the highest, and a wild boar hog could step out at any moment.
 In fact, we are so confident that you will have an opportunity to be successful that we offer the following guarantee: “It is our policy to offer another hunt to those who do not have a shooting opportunity at a suitable animal on rifle hunts of three or more days at the non-hunter rate of $150.00 per day on a return visit, if the group of hunters in camp for three-days as a whole does not have a 100% opportunity to harvest a boar/hog.”

-You will be awakened one hour before daylight to prepare for the hunt, eat a continental breakfast and then be driven to your stand right at daylight.
-The morning hunt lasts for approximately 3 hours and is followed a very nice brunch.
-Mid-day activities include fishing (bring your bass & bream tackle), billiards, television, conversation or a nap.
-The afternoon hunt lasts for three hours and is followed by a bountiful dinner.
-Most hunting is done from elevated stands or tower blinds from heights of 12 to 15 feet.
+You will be awakened one hour before daylight to prepare for the hunt, be served a continental breakfast, and then be driven to your stand right at daylight.
+The morning hunt lasts for approximately 3 hours and is followed by a very nice brunch.
+Mid-day activities include fishing (bring your bass & bream tackle), billiards, television, conversation, or a nap.
+The afternoon hunt lasts for 3 hours and is followed by a bountiful dinner.
+Most hog hunting is done from elevated stands or tower blinds from heights of 12 to 15 feet.
 However, we also have ground blinds for those who cannot climb.
-All stands are strategically located throughout our property overlooking feeding stations and /or food plots at a range of 100 to 150 yards upwind.
-Rifles of .243 minimum caliber are required and should be topped with good, modern, light gathering scopes zeroed at 100 - 200 yards for best success.
+All stands are strategically located throughout our property overlooking feeding stations and/or food plots at a range of 100 to 150 yards downwind.
+Rifles of .243 minimum caliber are required and should be topped with good, modern, light gathering scopes zeroed at 100 to 200 yards for best success.

-Three Days (Arrive Wednesday afternoon, Hunt Thursday - Saturday, depart Sunday morning) $ 2,250.00
+Three Days (Arrive Wednesday Afternoon, Hunt Thursday - Saturday, Depart Sunday Morning) $2,550.00